 On top of that, each month we get a $125.00 bill from our US cell carrier (who shall REMAIN ANONYMOUS).
 We wanted to keep our old US numbers so we signed up for their least expensive plan, but it's still $45.00 per line.
 We knew there had to be a better, less costly way, and were thrilled to say "sayonara!" to the phone company.

-The general overview is this: we signed up for Google Voice.
-They canceled our old account and bought our phone number from the old carrier.
-Since Google Voice doesn't forward internationally, we signed up for localphone.com to forward our old number to a domestic localphone.com number, which we bought from them.
-So when people call our old number, Localphone.com passes the call through the domestic localphone.com number to our foreign number, causing our Indian cell phone to ring.
+The general overview is this: we signed up for Google Voice in order to keep our old number.
+They canceled our old account and bought the number from our old carrier.
+Since Google Voice doesn't forward internationally, we signed up for localphone.com to bridge the gap.
+It takes the call from our old number, puts it through a domestic localphone.com number, and sends it to our Indian phone.
+So when people call our old number, our Indian cell phone rings.
 Confused yet? :-)